Lawrence woman faces 111 counts in habitual identity theft, fraud case - NewsBreak

 Lawrence woman faces 111 counts in habitual identity theft, fraud case

-According to the Lawrence Police Department, 25-year-old Billie Jean Peterson is charged with felony theft and 26 counts of criminal use of financial card, 28 counts of unlawful computer acts and 56 counts of identity theft or charging thousands of dollars to co-workers, friends and neighbors’ accounts.
+According to the Lawrence Police Department, 25-year-old Billie Jean Peterson is charged with felony theft and 26 counts of criminal use of a financial card, 28 counts of unlawful computer acts and 56 counts of identity theft or charging thousands of dollars to co-workers, friends, and neighbors’ accounts.

-Police were first notified about the identity theft by a group of Peterson’s coworkers at a dental office who compared fraudulent charges on their accounts in March.Kansas ‘Value Them Both’ abortion amendment fails
+Police were first notified about the identity theft by a group of Peterson’s co-workers at a dental office who compared fraudulent charges on their accounts in March.Twins arrested, accused of child sex crimes in Wichita

 The warrant uncovered even more potential victims.